 "The South Coast Makers Market ‘Keep it Local’ card goes beyond the monthly market.
 This membership card lasts for 12 months, offering all kinds of discounts from the 70+ local businesses that have signed up.

 £15 will get you a 12-month membership (working out at just 30p a week) and includes a free South Coast Makers Market tote bag.
-Once you get the card you can use it to get discounts on unique handmade jewellery, wellbeing vouchers, camper van breaks, hairdressers and even a monthly coffee subscription!"
+Once you get the card you can use it to get discounts on unique handmade jewellery, wellbeing vouchers, camper van breaks, hairdressers and even your coffee!"

 Everyone has the power to make a difference

 "I’m very inspired by the work of Bournemouth’s very own Jane Goodall.
 Her view is that one person can make a difference and that one person is you.